General Salipada K. Pendatun, Maguindanao del Sur

-General Salipada K. Pendatun, officially the Municipality of General Salipada K. Pendatun (Maguindanaon: Inged nu General Salipada K. Pendatun; Iranun: Inged a General Salipada K. Pendatun; Bayan ng Heneral Salipada K. Pendatun), is a 4th class municipality in the province of Maguindanao del Sur, Philippines.
+General Salipada K. Pendatun, officially the Municipality of General Salipada K. Pendatun (Maguindanaon: Inged nu General Salipada K. Pendatun; Iranun: Inged a General Salipada K. Pendatun; Bayan ng Heneral Salipada K. Pendatun), is a municipality in the province of Maguindanao del Sur, Philippines.
 According to the 2020 census, it has a population of 31,263 people.

-It is named for General Salipada K. Pendatun (1912 – 1985), who is a forerunner Mindanaoan Legislator and General during the Second World War.
+It is named after General Salipada K. Pendatun (1912 – 1985), who was a forerunner Mindanaoan Legislator and General during the Second World War.

 History

 On April 7, 1991, Muslim Mindanao Autonomy Act No. 3 created the Municipality of General S. K. Pendatun out of the municipality of Buluan, making it the first local government unit created by the ARMM Regional Assembly.
 The municipality of Paglat was created out of four of its barangays on September 29, 2001.